ualibweb/SmiNav/README.md

 ### Running Binaries

-1. Linux x86 - Open binary in file navigator or start from terminal (e.g., ./SmiNav.x86_64)
+1. Linux x86 - Open binary in file navigator or start from terminal (e.g., `./SmiNav.x86_64`)

-2. Linux ARM64 - Open binary in file navigator or start from terminal with (e.g., ./SmiNav.arm64)
+2. Linux ARM64 - Open binary in file navigator or start from terminal with (e.g., `./SmiNav.arm64`)
      - If needed, use opengl3-es, ./SmiNav.arm64 --rendering-driver opengl3_es

 3. Windows - Click on SmiNav.exe

-**On all platforms, SmiNav will detect a .venv enviroment and if it has RDKit installed.
+> **_NOTE:_** On all platforms, SmiNav will try to detect a .venv enviroment and if it has Python3 and RDKit installed.
 If not, you are given the option with "Install Requirements" to set this up for you.
-Alternatively, see below for manual instructions on how to setup your virtual Python environment, if you do not want SmiNav to do this for you.**
+Alternatively, see below for manual instructions on how to setup your own virtual Python environment, if you do not want SmiNav to do this for you.
+SmiNav creates the .venv folder in the SmiNav folder (you may need to show hidden files to see it).

 ---

-For the program to run, you must have Python 3.7 or greater installed and Python virtual environments installed.
+For the program to run, you must have Python 3.7 or greater installed and Python virtual environments installed:

-To install and prepare your systems for running a program that requires Python 3.7 or greater and Python virtual environments, follow these steps tailored to each system type:

 ### Ubuntu/Debian Systems or Arm Linux Systems (like Raspberry Pi)